McKelvey-Engineering-CSE/elastic-discrete/README.md

 - **Processor C**: GPU accelerator - independent performance
 - **Processor D**: FPGA accelerator - independent performance

 The scheduler will automatically account for the performance difference between P-cores and E-cores when calculating optimal task assignments and mode transitions.
+And since it knows the topology of the system processors, it will also have OMP handle the thread pinning for both A and B cores automatically.

 ### Benefits
 - **Automatic Optimization**: No manual core assignment needed